ryanwentzel/ryanlwentzel.com/collections/_fieldnotes/2025-02-11-lake-hodges.md

 It was now half past noon, and I had been walking for nearly three hours.
 My stomach told me I needed lunch, so I turned around and retraced my steps, returning to where I had started from in the morning.

 My belly was empty, but my soul was full.
 I drove home feeling a little less weary — refreshed even.
 Nature had done its work.

+*Father almighty, maker of heaven and earth, I praise your wonderful name.
+Thank you for refreshing my soul.*

 {% include checklists/birding.html %}